Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

-\paragraph{Acknowlegments} Thanks are due to Jan Slov\'ak for clarifying some aspects of the representation theory involved in this article.
-I am also very grateful to Lionel Mason at the Mathematical Institute, Oxford, Thomas Leistner at the University of Adelaide, Michael Eastwood and Dennis The at the Australian National University for their hospitality and helpful comments on preliminary versions of this work.
-Finally, I would like to extend my thanks to the organisers of the workshop `The interaction of geometry and representation theory.
+\paragraph{Acknowlegments} The author wishes to thank Jan Slov\'ak (Masaryk), Lionel Mason (Oxford), Thomas Leistner (Adelaide) and Dennis The (Australian National University) for their hospitality and helpful discussions, and the organisers of the workshop `The interaction of geometry and representation theory.
 Exploring new frontiers' at the Erwin Schr\"{o}dinger Institute, Vienna in September 10-14, 2012, where parts of this work were carried out.
+Finally, he is particularly grateful to Michael Eastwood (Adelaide, ANU) and the anonymous referee for making useful suggestions to improve this article.

 This work was funded by a SoMoPro (South Moravian Programme) Fellowship: it has received a financial contribution from the European Union within the Seventh Framework Programme (FP/2007-2013) under Grant Agreement No. 229603, and is also co-financed by the South Moravian Region.